DioxusLabs/dioxus/docs/guide/src/components/propsmacro.md

 - The inline_props macro

 ## Props
-All properties that your components take must implement the `Props` trait.
-We can derive this trait on our own structs to define a Component's props.
+The input of your Component must be passed in a single struct, which must implement the `Props` trait.
+We can derive this trait automatically with `#[derive(Props)]`.

 > Dioxus `Props` is very similar to [@idanarye](https://github.com/idanarye)'s [TypedBuilder crate](https://github.com/idanarye/rust-typed-builder) and supports many of the same parameters.